 Successful people tend to know what they are good at and play to these strengths.
-'Building Strengths' provides you with tips on how to build and capitalise on your strength to match the requirements of your role.
-'Working Effectively with Others' provides tips to help alert the organisation and/or your manager to understand your strengths and find ways to work with you to promote your development.
+'Building your Strengths' provides you with tips on how to build and capitalise on your strength to match the requirements of your new role.
+'Working with your New Organisation/Manager' provides tips to help alert the organisation and/or your hiring manager to understand your strengths and find ways to work with you to promote your development.
 Clear areas of strength are most likely to contribute to effectiveness and enjoyment at work.
-They may, however, lead to unwanted or undesirable consequences if overplayed.
-'Using Strengths Well' provides tips to optimise the special contribution your strengths can bring to your workplace.
+They may, however, lead to unwanted or undesirable consequences.
+'Using your Strengths Well' provides tips to build on the special contribution your strengths can bring to your work place.
+In 'Your Actions' you are encouraged to reflect on actions that you could consider within your new role.